 Mosquito repellent and wrist- and ankle-covering layers – particularly if you plan to sit by the swimming pool in the terrace restaurant.

-Smoking rooms are available on request.
+Smoking rooms and accessible rooms are available on request.

 All ages are welcome.
 Extra beds are €25 a night.
 Babysitting can be arranged with notice.